MicrosoftDocs/mixed-reality/mixed-reality-docs/volume-rendering.md

 ## Volume Tracing in Shaders

-How to use the GPU to do sub-volume tracing (walks a few voxels deep then layers on the data from back to front):
+How to use the GPU to do sub-volume tracing (walks a few voxels deep, then layers on the data from back to front):

 ```
 float4 AlphaBlend(float4 dst, float4 src) {